Toluomotayo/Healthcare-Analysis/README.md

-# 🏥 Healthcare Data Analysis Dashboard
+# 🏥 Healthcare Analysis Dashboard

 This project is a comprehensive Power BI dashboard designed to uncover insights from healthcare data, focusing on patient demographics, hospital operations, financial trends, and clinical outcomes.
 The dataset was sourced from **Onyx Data's Monthly Challenge**.